Gut healing can be considerably slower if you have any of the following conditions:

 The first thing you need to do in the morning is wake your gut up by drinking a glass of warm water with lemon.
 This will help your gut to get prepared for the day ahead.
 Acid production in the stomach is stimulated by the lemon’s acidity which makes your system secrete bile.

 2. Make sure to drink kombucha

 What’s kombucha?
 It’s a fermented drink made with yeast and bacteria mixed with green or black tea and sugar.
-Due to it fermentation, this drink is filled with probiotics that helps to boost immune function and digestion.
+Due to its fermentation, this drink is filled with probiotics that help to boost immune function and digestion.
 However, you need to ensure that you consume kombucha in moderation as too much of it can adversely affect your gut.